-Twice in the term, you will upload a) a text you've written in response to a prompt your instructor will give you, as well as b) a video of yourself reading or performing the text you've written.
-The third assessment will be a short live presentation at the end of term.
+Three times in the term, you will upload a) a text (60 words minimum) you've written in response to a prompt your instructor will give you, as well as b) a video of yourself reading or performing the text you've written.
+For the third assessment, you will schedule a short 10 minute conversation / presentation with your instructor at the end of term.